EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 * Temperature Logs:measure the temperature and distribution within the borehole to learn about the heat flow.

-* Other Logs: Other types of well logs include temperature logs, pressure logs, and production logs.
+* Other Logs: Other types of well logs include e.g. pressure logs and production logs.
 `````

-Overall, the use of multiple types of well logs can provide comprehensive data about the subsurface geology and rock properties.
-This data is used to construct a detailed image of the subsurface geology and to identify potential geothermal reservoirs.
-For example, the presence of high porosity and permeability in certain rock formations can indicate the presence of a geothermal reservoir, as these properties are important for the storage and movement of hot fluids.
+Overall, the use of multiple types of well logs can provide comprehensive data about the subsurface geology and rock properties and assists to identify potential geothermal reservoirs.
+For example, the presence of high porosity and permeability in certain rock formations within the borehole can indicate the presence of a geothermal reservoir, as these properties are important for the storage and movement of hot fluids.

 ![Drilling of wellbore inside a tunnel to explore for geothermal potential.](/exploration_pictures/tunnel_drilling.jpg)